 During the ingestion of tetrahydrocannabinol, the receptors in the endocannabinoid system (ECS) located within the brain, nervous system, and other essential bodily systems are activated.
 Mainly, THC is a potent agonist for the CB1 receptor in which it merges and ‘over activates’ this system responsible for regulating mood, appetite, cognition, and perception.
 This short term overstimulation induces the ‘high.’

 CBD has highly risen in popularity over the last couple of years because of monumental findings on the potential therapeutic benefits of the non-psychoactive compound.

 Scientists are still beginning to research cannabinol or CBN.
 According to research studies, CBN offers numerous therapeutic benefits to the body including its ability to serve as an effective sleep aid.

 CBN is produced from the degradation, or oxidation, of THC.
 If THC is exposed to air and heat for an extended period, it breaks down to CBN, which is only partially psychoactive.

-Although there is still need for scientific research on CBD and other significant cannabinoids, studies suggest that CBN provides numerous therapeutic benefits, such as its ability to promote sleep, stimulate appetite, encourage bone development, prevent glaucoma, and offer antibacterial, anti-inflammatory and analgesic effects.
+Although there is still need for scientific research on CBD and other significant cannabinoids, studies suggest that CBN may provide numerous therapeutic benefits, such as its ability to promote sleep, stimulate appetite, encourage bone development, and offer antibacterial, anti-inflammatory and analgesic effects.